 Besides these general terms, a technical specification tells us more about a device’s resistance: the Waterproof Rating.

 What is the Waterproof Rating?

-iPhone X has a waterproof rating of IP67.
+iPhone X has a waterproof rating of IP67 Compared to the iP68 rating on the iPhone XS and up.
+What do those numbers mean?
 To understand the rating, let’s split it into 3 components.

 - IP is an abbreviation of Ingress Protection.
 It measures how well a device is resistant to both solids and liquids.

 - On a scale of 0 to 6, the first number, “6”, refers to the device’s resistance to pesky solids such as dust and sand.
 The higher the number, the better.

 - On a scale of 0 to 9, the second number, “7”, refers to resistance to liquids.
 Again, the higher the number, the better.

 Here’s a summary of different iPhone models and their ratings:

 |iPhone 7 series, iPhone 8 series & iPhone X||IP67||Up to 1m||30 minutes|

 |iPhone XS and above (up to iPhone 11 Pro Max)||IP68||Up to 1.5m||30 minutes|